samuel444/AzureCraftChallenge/readme.md

 #### World record recorder

 This code is for the world record.
-What it does is it will receive a message from the timer computer when the time has come through and it will do the < sign to check if the world record was broken and if it was it will set the world record to that time and then it will start displaying that time.
+It will receive a message from the timer computer when the winner finishes the race.
+It then checks if the time was faster than the current world record time.
+If it is, then it will set the world record to that time and then it will display a **New World Record** message and display the time.

-and displays a message if a new record is set.
-It listens for messages sent by the Timer computer

 ```
 rednet.open("left")